GameTimeWithAryan/Personal-Projects/Tic Tac Toe/README.md

 ## Documentation

 To understand all the methods available, it is a good idea to read the documentation of the code.
 These methods can be chained together to form a game.

 ## Zero-indexed or One-indexed?
-All methods of this module will take zero indexed values as their inputs and return them as their outputs s
+All methods of this module will take zero indexed values as their inputs and return them as their outputs